Sienci-Labs/Resources/superlongboard/slb-welcome.md

 Hello and welcome!

-If you’ve come here you’re either interested in or have already purchased our brand new endeavour into upgrading the Hobby CNC landscape, the <a href="https://sienci.com/product/slb/"><b>SuperLongBoard</b></a>!!
+If you've come here you're either interested in or have already purchased our brand new endeavour into upgrading the Hobby CNC landscape, the <a href="https://sienci.com/product/slb/"><b>SuperLongBoard</b></a>!!

 <img class="non aligncenter size-medium" style="width: 80%; margin-left: 10%;" src="https://resources.sienci.com/wp-content/uploads/2024/07/SLB-VB6-scaled.jpg"/>